 You can cancel some or all of your insurance at any time by logging into Member Online and requesting the change.
+However, if later you want cover, you will have to apply, and need to provide information, or to complete a full personal statement.
 If you don't have online access, call us on 1300 650 873.